 Performance at Scale

-Some teams report slower system performance when candidate volumes spike.
+Some user reviews report slower system performance when candidate volumes increase.
 Onboarding capabilities remain minimal, requiring manual setup when expanding to new teams or regions.

-Dover offers a free, unlimited ATS that's ready to use in minutes with no credit card required.
-While Lever's annual costs range from around $3,500 to well over $140,000, Dover includes AI-powered resume scoring, one-click job board distribution to 50+ sites, and a Chrome sourcing extension at no cost.
+Dover offers a free, unlimited ATS that’s ready to use in minutes with no credit card required.
+While Lever’s annual costs range from around $3,500 to well over $140,000, Dover includes AI-powered resume scoring, job board distribution across major hiring sites, and a Chrome sourcing extension at no cost.

 For startups, Dover removes the barriers that make Lever prohibitive: high costs, lengthy sales processes, and feature limitations behind paywalls.
 AI-generated career pages, employee referral tracking, and real-time analytics provide enterprise-level functionality through a startup-friendly approach.
 Companies like Stripe, Scale AI, OpenSea, and Vanta have used Dover to scale their teams.